multitudes/oldmultitudes.github.io/_posts/2019-01-19-How to Create and Use Bash Scripts.markdown

 {% highlight bash %}
 hello-world
 #!/bin/bash
 echo Who are you?
 read who
 echo Hello, $who!
 {% endhighlight %}

 Conditionals
 if statements use the if, then, else, and fi keywords.
 The condition goes in square brackets.
+{% highlight bash %}
 #!/bin/bash
 echo How old are you?
 read age
 if [ "$age" -gt 20 ]
 then
     echo You can drink.
 else
     echo You are too young to drink. fi
+{% endhighlight %}

-Operators are slightly different in bash than what you might be used to.
+Operators are slightly different in bash.

 Bash Operator	Operator	Description
 -eq	==	Equal